gamesquest1/ReggieNext-NSMBU/README.md

 A NSMBU editor.
 Uses PyQt5, Python 3, TPLLib, and other libs.

 # TODO
-Finish brekaing apart the program into files
+Finish breaking apart the program into files
 Sprite images / HD screenshots